banks1990/modular-music-visualizer/README.md

 Another point is that directories on Windows uses `\` instead of (what everything else uses) `/`, Python should convert those automatically but maybe not within the shell, like: `.\path\to\executable.exe` instead of `./path/to/executable.exe`, the second one might not run.

-### Install Python 64 bits (REQUIRED)
+### Install Python 64 bits (REQUIRED) and FFmpeg

+#### Linux:

-- Arch Linux / pacman based (Manjaro): `sudo pacman -Syu python`
+- Arch Linux / pacman based (Manjaro): `sudo pacman -Syu python ffmpeg`

-- Ubuntu / apt based: `sudo apt update && sudo apt install python`
+- Ubuntu / apt based: `sudo apt update && sudo apt install python ffmpeg`

+#### Windows:

-- Windows: Head over to [Python Releases for Windows](https://www.python.org/downloads/windows/), download a _"Windows x86-64 executable installer"_ (I currently use Python 3.8), install it (be sure to check _"ADD PYTHON TO PATH"_ option on the installer)
+Head over to [Python Releases for Windows](https://www.python.org/downloads/windows/), download a _"Windows x86-64 executable installer"_ (I currently use Python 3.8), install it (be sure to check _"ADD PYTHON TO PATH"_ option on the installer)

+Download a compiled FFmpeg [build](https://ffmpeg.zeranoe.com/builds/), the binary must be available within PATH environment for `ffmpeg-python` package to use, extract it to somewhere then go to:

+- Control Panel

+- System

+- Advanced system settings

+- Advanced tab, "Environment Variables.."

+- Click on PATH variable name, edit it

+- Add a new entry pointing to a folder where `ffmpeg.exe` is

 ### Getting the source code